 Kiralfy has a spectacular tomb at Green-Wood.
 Here’s a photograph of it.
 And, he has his own staircase leading up to it–conveniently labelled as “Entrance to Imre Kiralfy Memorial.”
 Is this his stairway to heaven?

 I’ve recently purchased several booklets about Kiralfy’s productions for the Green-Wood Historic Fund’s Collections.
-Above is quite an image of Kiralfy, taken from one of those booklets.
-And here’s a great image from the booklet about his “Grand Historical Spectacle” America, performed at the Chicago Auditorium “in four acts and seventeen scenes,” in 1893.
+Here’s a great image from the booklet about his “Grand Historical Spectacle” America, performed at the Chicago Auditorium “in four acts and seventeen scenes,” in 1893.